AGRINFO AGRINFO logo

 • pallets

-• intermediate bulk containers, pails, drums, and canisters of any size or material, including flexible formats
+• drums and canisters of any size or material, including flexible formats

 • pallet wrappings or straps for stabilisation and protection of products put on pallets during transport.

-• between different EU sites where the operator is active, including sites of linked or partner enterprise (Art.
+• transport products between sites within the EU, including sites of linked or partner enterprises (PPWR, Art.
 29(2))

-• to deliver products to another operator within the same EU Member State (Art.
+• deliver products to another operator within the same EU Member State (Art.
 29(3)).

 Why?

 Reusable pallet wrappings and straps are already used to transport some goods.
-However, a complete transition to reusable formats could disrupt supply chains and involve costly adaptations.
-Transitioning to fully reusable pallet wrappings and straps involves high initial investments, and the development of automated solutions which are not sufficiently developed yet.
+However, a complete transition to reusable formats would disrupt supply chains and involve costly adaptations.
+Transitioning to fully reusable pallet wrappings and straps involves high initial investments, and the development of automated solutions that are not yet sufficiently developed.
 Around 600,000 businesses in the EU would be affected, with estimated adaptation costs of €610 million (Eurostat 2025).

 Timeline